OneB1t/VcMOSTRenderMqb/README.md

          export IPL_CONFIG_DIR=/etc/eso/production
          ./fs/sda0/opengl-render-qnx
  ```
- in case that your phone received some random non-default IP other than 10.173.189.62 address you can specify the address as argument for opengl-render-qnx binary
+ in case that your phone received some random non-default IP other than 10.173.189.62 you can specify the address as argument for opengl-render-qnx binary
 ```
           ./fs/sda0/opengl-render-qnx 10.10.10.2
  ```